TiagoDeMatosDias/Docker-EMS-Server/README.md

 ## Requirements:

 1 - A valid license for TIBCO EMS, you may acquire it from TIBCO directly.

 2 - Docker installed on a Unix based system (or the ability to run bash scripts on a windows based system that has docker installed)

 ## Step by step:

 1 - Download the latest commit for this project onto the machine and location you wish to run it.

 2 - Go to [TIBCO eDelivery](https://edelivery.tibco.com) and Download your preferred version of EMS.
 This project was designed for version 8.4, if you wish to use a different version see below.

 3 - Paste the EMS folder you downloaded from TIBCO inside the project folder.
-Skip the silent file, and use the file provided by this GitHub project
+Skip the silent file, and use the file provided by this GitHub project.

 4 - Run the build.sh file

 The container is now running as normal.
 You may stop it at anytime by using the standard docker stop command.